x-saim/bizconnect/README.md

 To get started with this web application, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the backend and frontend directories separately and run the following command in each to install the required dependencies:
+2. Navigate to the backend and frontend directories separately and run the following command in each to install the required dependencies: ``npm install``.

-``npm install``

 3. In the backend/config directory, find the default.package.json file and fill in the mongoURI to connect to your MongoDB instance and a random generated jwtSecret to initialize the authentication set up.

 4. Start the servers:

-- In the backend directory, run: ``npm run server``
+- In the backend directory, run: ``npm run server``.

-- In the frontend directory, run: ``npm start``
+- In the frontend directory, run: ``npm start``.

 5. Open your web browser and access the application at http://localhost:3000.